+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-• Product Types: Blanket systems, catheter-based devices (balloon and fluid-based), ice packs, gel packs, pad systems, and integrated water circulation units deliver adaptable solutions for clinical and logistical needs across a broad care spectrum.
+• Product Types: Blanket systems, catheter-based platforms (including balloon-based and fluid-based catheters), ice packs and gel packs, pad systems, water circulation systems.

-• Leading Players: Stryker Corporation, C.R.
+• Key Companies: Stryker Corporation, C.R.
 Bard, Inc., ZOLL Medical Corporation, B. Braun Melsungen AG, Drägerwerk AG & Co.
-KGaA, Koninklijke Philips N.V., Fisher & Paykel Healthcare Corporation Limited, Haemonetics Corporation, Arizant Healthcare Inc., and Cincinnati Sub-Zero Products, Inc. foster innovation in a competitive environment.
+KGaA, Koninklijke Philips N.V., Fisher & Paykel Healthcare Corporation Limited, Haemonetics Corporation, Arizant Healthcare Inc., Cincinnati Sub-Zero Products, Inc.

 Key Takeaways for Senior Decision-Makers